The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Your calendar shows your time.
 Your spoon map shows your load.

 Your calendar might tell you that you had a meeting at 10am, a gym session at 1pm and dinner with friends at 7pm.
 What it does not tell you is that the 10am meeting involved conflict.
 It does not show that your gym session came after six hours of sitting, two coffees and no proper meal.
+The aim is to spend your spoons on things that are worth the cost, and stop leaking them into things that quietly empty you.

 Why Am I So Low on Energy?

-A poor night of sleep may not ruin your life.
-A poor night of sleep plus skipped breakfast plus work stress plus three coffees plus traffic plus conflict plus no movement plus late-night scrolling is very different.
+Low energy is rarely one clean thing.
+It is usually a stack.
+A poor night of sleep plus skipped breakfast plus work stress plus three coffees plus traffic plus conflict plus no movement plus late-night scrolling is very different to any one of those alone.

 Sleep debt